MidnightJava/vocab-builder/README.md

 ```
 pip install -r requirements.txt
 ```
-4. Obtain an API key from and specify it in the file ~/.env (create it if it doesn't exist) as follows:
+4. Obtain an API key from MS Azure and specify it in the file ~/.env (create this file if it doesn't exist) as follows:
 ```export API_KEY="<YOUR_API_KEY>"```

 5. Create a free subscription to the Microsoft Translation Service at https://learn.microsoft.com/en-us/rest/api/cognitiveservices/translator/translator.
 You can skip this if you want to provide word translations manually instead of relying on an external service.
 In that case, launch the program with the -nl option.